Table of Contents

 Diagnosis of Duodenal Atresia

 Radiography is an informative method of examination in duodenal atresia.
-It finds dilated stomach and the first part of the duodenum (“double bubble”), and the absence of air behind the second bubble.
-This finding of double bubble sign with no distal gas strongly suggests duodenal atresia.
+It finds the dilated stomach and the first part of the duodenum (“double bubble”) and the absence of air behind the second bubble.
+This finding of a double bubble sign with no distal gas strongly suggests duodenal atresia.

 Ultrasonography is efficient in the prenatal diagnosis of duodenal atresia, apart from the specific appearance of the abdomen; there is polyhydramnios, which is a prominent symptom of the defect.
 Ultrasonography is preferred in esophageal and duodenal atresia.

 Barium enema examination is an additional study that makes distant duodenal atresia, as well as malpositioned cecum, evident.
 However, in the diagnostics of malrotation and volvulus, barium enema is not that informative.

 No laboratory studies are diagnostic of duodenal atresia.
 However, laboratory studies help in the assessment of the infant’s overall clinical condition.

 - Blood glucose may be low in premature babies; they tend to develop hypoglycemia as there is a limited supply of glycogen.

 - Serum electrolytes have to be determined as infants with duodenal atresia tend to lose fluids and electrolytes produced by the stomach, due to a large amount of gastric aspiration.

 - Karyotype analysis is the appropriate method of examination in the case of trisomy 21.

 - Immunohistochemistry of proximal and distal duodenal samples of affected infants reflects changes and transformation of neuronal cells, intestinal cell Cajai, hypertrophy of circular muscles.
 All of these witness about the persistent disorder of the duodenal movement after primary surgery.